Dark Night of the Scarecrow: Plot

-A day later, Harliss finds a scarecrow in his fields like the one Bubba was hidden in; there is no indication of who put it there.
-Otis suspects the district attorney of putting it there to rattle the four of them and tells the others to keep calm and do nothing.
-In the evening, the figure disappears, and Harliss hears activity in his barn.
-He is investigating up in the loft when a wood chipper below starts of its own accord.
-Startled, he topples over into the machine and is killed.
-Since the wood chipper had not run out of gasoline after Harliss had been killed but had been switched off, Otis, Philby and Skeeter suspect that Harliss' death was not accidental.
-Otis goes to Mrs. Ritter's and obliquely accuses her of having engineered this supposed accident; she denies involvement, but says that other agencies will punish her son's murderers.
-She also implies that Otis is a pedophile because of his intense interest in Marylee, which causes him to run off.
+Some time later, Harliss finds a scarecrow in his field like the one Bubba was disguised as, with no indication as to who put it there.
+Hazelrigg suspects Sam Willock, the district attorney, of putting it there to rattle them and tells the others to keep calm and do nothing.
+That evening, Harliss returns home to find the scarecrow gone.
+Hearing noise in his barn, he investigates.
+While he is checking the loft, suspecting that Sam is hiding in the barn, the wood chipper below starts up again of its own accord; startled, he loses his balance, falls out of the loft into the machine and is killed.

+Learning of Harliss' death, Hazelrigg, Philby and Skeeter suspect that it wasn't an accident, and that night find that the wood chipper had not run out of gasoline after Harliss had been killed but had been switched off.
+The next day, Hazelrigg obliquely accuses Mrs. Ritter of having engineered this supposed "accident" and implies that, with Harliss dead, Bubba has been suitably avenged, "a life for a life."
+She denies involvement, but says that other agencies will avenge her son, also implying that Hazelrigg is a pedophile because of his intense interest in Marylee.
+The scarecrow soon reappears, this time in Philby's field.

-At the local church's Halloween party while playing hide-and-seek with the other children, Marylee is confronted by Otis, who tries to get her to tell him that Mrs. Ritter is behind the recent events.
+At the local church's Halloween party that night while playing hide-and-seek with the other children, Marylee is confronted by Hazelrigg, who tries to get her to tell him that Mrs. Ritter is behind the recent events.
 Instead, she tells him that she knows what he and his friends did to Bubba and runs from him.
-Otis chases after her but is stopped by a security guard, who tells him to go back to the party.

-The scarecrow soon reappears in Philby's field, and that night Otis breaks into Mrs. Ritter's house.
-Trying to stop what he sees as the next stage of her plot, he shocks her so badly with his sudden appearance in her home that she suffers a fatal heart attack.
-To cover his tracks, Otis starts a gas leak which results in an explosion that destroys the house.
+Hazelrigg chases after her, but is stopped by a security guard.
+Philby tells Hazelrigg about the scarecrow's appearance, but when Hazelrigg and the others go to Philby's field, the scarecrow has disappeared.
+Later that same night, Hazelrigg breaks into Mrs. Ritter's house to make her stop her supposed plot, but frightens her so badly by his violent appearance that she suffers a fatal heart attack.
+To cover his tracks, Hazelrigg starts a gas leak, resulting in an explosion that destroys the house.
 While everyone else believes the explosion was an accident, the district attorney is suspicious.